 The water butt, used symbolically in the show garden, would be attached to the down pipe in real life and with a diverter attachment would collect the rain runoff from the roof which would ordinarily run into the sewers.
 From a roof surface area of 96sqm and with the average annual rainfall of 64L in South East UK it is possible to collect over 100,000L of rain water annually.
 Much more than the single butt can collect!

 Crystal Palace Back Garden Re-design

 The client wanted to create a journey from the house to the rear of the garden.
 To create this a brick path would replace the old, uninteresting concrete one.
 A small patio on the sunny, south-facing side of the garden would be a stopping off spot to sit with a cup of tea or cool drink.
-The path continues to the end of the garden past flower borders and a yew hedge ending at the working end of the garden.
+The path continues to the end of the garden past flower borders and a beech hedge ending at the working end of the garden.

 A small lawn is retained and a new herb border created nearest to the house.
 The existing wisteria will be trained over a new western red cedar bespoke pergola.